SeisComP/seiscomp/doc/base/filter-grammar.rst

 Filters can be conveniently tested without much configuration.
 To perform such tests

 #.
-Open waveforms in :ref:`scrttv` or the picker window of :ref:`scolv`
+Open waveforms in :ref:`scrttv` or the picker window of :ref:`scolv`.
 #.
 Open a simple graphical text editor, e.g. gedit, pluma or kwrite and write down
-   the filter string
+   the filter string.
 #.
 Mark / highlight the filter string and use the mouse to drag the filter string
-   onto the waveforms
+   onto the waveforms.
 #.
 Observe the differences between filtered and unfiltered waveforms.